A “YES” following an entry means the Signer enslaved people; “NO” means he did not.

 …We mutually pledge to each other our Lives, our Fortunes , and our Sacred Honor.

 Minister turned whaleboat captain and lawyer.
 Self-taught planters’ sons.
 A Nay vote.
 A rare bachelor.
 And a veiled man.
 The next six signers:

 –Thomas Nelson, Jr. (Virginia) Another son of a wealthy planter. he was a 37-year-old merchant-planter at the signing, owner of more than 400 enslaved people.
 He raised money to supply troops and even commanded militia.
 Legend has it that he fired a cannon at his own Yorktown mansion during the 1781 siege when told that it was British headquarters.
 The war cost him financially and he was in ill health, retiring as Virginia’s governor and living on his plantation until his death at 50 in 1789.
 YES

-A firm believer in states rights and individual rights, Paca was a leader of the Antifederalist movement in Maryland.
+During the Constitutional debate, Paca was a firm believer in states rights and individual rights, and led the Antifederalist movement in Maryland.

 “Even though he had many reservations, he voted in 1788 to approve the Constitution.
 He advocated 28 amendments to the Constitution, including those on freedom of religion, freedom of the press, and protection against judicial tyranny, and many of his proposed amendments became a part of the Bill of Rights.”
 [Source: The Society of the Descendants of the Signers of the Declaration.]